ni/nimi-python/CONTRIBUTING.md

     1. Wait until the pull request has been approved
     1. Upload the releases to PyPI
         * `python3 tools/build_release.py --upload`
+        * In case you need to upload any specific module/modules, include `drivers` parameters.
+            For Example:
+                ```bash
+                python3 tools/build_release.py --drivers nidcpower --upload
+                ```
         * You will need to type in your PyPI credentials
     1. Merge the pull request to origin/master
     1. Create a release on GitHub using the portion from the changelog for this release for the description